sprynmr/sprynmr.github.io/_posts/2014-6-15-why-reactivecocoa.md

 [^aside-from-nesting]: Aside from nesting.
 See [^nested]
 [^goldfish]: Unfortunately for this analogy, goldfish can actually remember up to several months.
 Even three seconds of memory sort of defeats the point.
 More like a goldfish missing the part of it's brain responsible for memory.
 [Reference](http://www.dailymail.co.uk/sciencetech/article-1106884/Three-second-memory-myth-Fish-remember-months.html)
 [^simplified]: This is intentionally simplified, and doesn't really worry about the reality of side effects required in the real world of iOS/Mac Development
-[^wwdcvid]: As I was almost finished with this article, I watched the 2014 WWDC session ["Advanced iOS Application Architecture and Patterns"](http://devstreaming.apple.com/videos/wwdc/2014/229xx77tq0pmkwo/229/229_hd_advanced_ios_architecture_and_patterns.mov?dl=1) by [Andy Matuschak] (http://www.twitter.com/andy_matuschak).
+[^wwdcvid]: As I was almost finished with this article, I watched the 2014 WWDC session ["Advanced iOS Application Architecture and Patterns"](http://devstreaming.apple.com/videos/wwdc/2014/229xx77tq0pmkwo/229/229_hd_advanced_ios_architecture_and_patterns.mov?dl=1) by [Andy Matuschak](http://www.twitter.com/andy_matuschak).
 It's a great session, and highly relevant to the topic at hand.
 In fact the whole initial segment of the talk where he talks about the importance of being able to "reason about our code" could just as easily be a segment about "Why ReactiveCocoa".
 [^lesscode]: This isn't always the case.
 But even if you end up with a little more code, it usually means substantially more clarity.

 [code-timeline]: /assets/images/code-timeline.png "Taking turns on the paper tape computer"